MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-enterprise-voice/deploy-a-mediation-server.md

 - Strat_SB_Admin
 ms.custom:
 ms.assetid: 59d8f5ba-5064-4ea5-b4bf-2b9736e0fedd
-description: "Summary: Learn how to define and deploy a Mediation Server in Topology Builder in Skype for Business Server 2015."
+description: "Summary: Learn how to define and deploy a Mediation Server in Topology Builder in Skype for Business Server."
 ---

-# Deploy a Mediation Server in Topology Builder in Skype for Business Server 2015
+# Deploy a Mediation Server in Topology Builder in Skype for Business Server

-**Summary:** Learn how to define and deploy a Mediation Server in Topology Builder in Skype for Business Server 2015.
+**Summary:** Learn how to define and deploy a Mediation Server in Topology Builder in Skype for Business Server.

 The Enterprise Voice workload, dial-in conferencing, and advanced Enterprise Voice applications (Response Group application, Call Park application, call admission control (CAC), and so on), are available in Front End pools.
 The functionality of the Mediation Server is built into the Front End Server.
 A separate stand-alone Mediation Server is not necessary.